 Because the bankers want to destroy the Western world, they are using agreements such as the Lima Agreement and Foreign Trade Agreements to make more money.
-For example, in Socialist China the average worker might earn approximately 300USD per month.
+For example, in Socialist China, the average worker might earn approximately 300USD per month.
 There are no Trade Union movements in China and people/companies have little control over pollution.
-While pollution may be top priority for Western countries, in China, it is a low priority for the government.
+While pollution may be the top priority for Western countries, in China, it is a low priority for the government.
 So what it's really about is making money for the global elite and the destruction of the Western world.
-By keeping industry in Western countries, employers have to pay much higher wages, meet union demands etc. Meanwhile the Western world loses its industry and its skilled workers.
+By keeping the industry in Western countries, employers have to pay much higher wages, meet union demands etc. Meanwhile, the Western world loses its industry and its skilled workers.
 To make up for the imbalance.
-Employment agencies are created for workers who can not find full time work but may find part time or casual work for perhaps 1 to 2 days per week however, they ARE NOT counted in the unemployment statistics.
+Employment agencies are created for workers who can not find full-time work but may find part time or casual work for perhaps 1 to 2 days per week, however, they ARE NOT counted in the unemployment statistics.
 Most governments like to tell citizens that their unemployment rate is around 5% (or perhaps under 10%) but it is a lie.
-This increasing 'trend' of part-time employment makes it more and more difficult for those people to commit to for instance, a mortgage.
+This increasing 'trend' of part-time employment makes it more and more difficult for those people to commit to, for instance, a mortgage.
 This ultimately destroys the middle class who then have less direction in life - this being one of the goals of the Globalist-Socialists.
 Even skilled people in Western countries are finding it difficult to obtain employment if they are made redundant and more of the working class people's taxes go towards supporting the unemployed people.
 In the US over 55% of black Americans are unemployed in some areas.

 The transfer of technology, especially military technology is a very dangerous thing between countries.
-There would have been no Second World War with Japan if the Europeans had not given and trained the Japanese modern warfare and technology to build aeroplanes and military ships etc. It is as true today as it was back then.
+There would have been no Second World War with Japan if the Europeans had not given and trained the Japanese modern warfare and technology to build airplanes and military ships etc. It is as true today as it was back then.
 This is the case with China - Western countries are training Chinese students and have transferred this technology to the Chinese Government.
 Because we have allowed Chinese in Western countries, some of who joined the military and high-tech industry, there is a risk that these people can return to China and teach their people the techniques learned in the west.
 It is madness for Western countries to train and transfer technology to foreign countries which can subsequently be used against it.